ClinicalTrials.Veeva

 Description:

-Subject randomized to 5 days of active vs sham neurostimulation therapy during an illness cycle.
-With next illness cycle, each subject will cross over to the other one (active vs sham).
+Subject randomized to 5 days of active or sham neurostimulation therapy during the first illness cycle.
+With the second illness cycle, each subject will then cross over to the other therapy (active or sham).

 Treatment: